 Besides your work, what are some things you would want readers to know about you?

 I would want readers to know that illustrators, like me, work really hard on graphic novels and would love it if you spend just a tiny bit more time on every page.
 Just really soak up the details.
 I would want readers to know that all comics and graphic novels are a labor of love.
 I would like readers to know that I watch so many shows while I draw, specifically BoJack Horseman which I watched about 13 times through the course of making this book alone.

 What’s a question you haven’t been asked yet but wish you were (and the answer to that question)?

-Are there any projects you are working on or thinking about that you are able to discuss?
+Are there any other projects you are working on or thinking about that you are able to discuss?

-Finally, what books/authors, including possibly those related to Deafness/disability, would you recommend to the readers of Geeks OUT?
+Finally, what books/authors (LGBTQ+ and/or otherwise) would you recommend to the readers of GeeksOUT?

 Books I recommend-